 The impact of blockchain technology

-The insurance industry is notoriously slow to embrace new, more efficient processes.
+Historically, the insurance industry has been slow to embrace new, more efficient processes.
 Blockchain can introduce enormous benefits to both companies and their customers, but there are certainly limitations.

 - Enhances efficiency – Because so many processes are manual and time-consuming, blockchain can streamline paperwork and reconciliation for insurance contracts.